 Graduates from Dorotheen Reel Gymnasium, Berlin.

 Studies architecture at the Royal Art School, Berlin.

-Moves to Paris, France to study sculpture with Aristide Maillol and Émile-Antoine Bourdelle.
+Moves to Paris, France to study sculpture.
+Studies with Aristide Maillol (exact dates unknown).

 Frequent guest of Gertrude Stein at her Saturday “evenings”.

-October 1-November 8: Bronze Head of Marsden Hartley exhibited at Salon d’Automne, Paris, France.
+October 1-November 8: Portrait Marsden Hartley (bronze), Portrait of Mme L (plaster), and Statuette of a Young Girl (plaster) exhibited at Salon d’Automne, Paris, France.

 Executes a series of drawings and watercolors of Isadora Duncan.

 November 1913-January 1914: Portrait of Charles Demuth (plaster) and Portrait of a Young Woman (plaster) exhibited at Salon d’Automne, Paris, France.